shubhro2002/Credit-card-Fraud-Detection/README.md

 # 🧠 Credit-card-Fraud-Detection

-This project focuses on building and comparing machine learning models to detect fraudulent transactions using the **IEEE-CIS Fraud Detection Dataset**.
+This project focuses on building and comparing machine learning models to detect fraudulent transactions using a transaction dataset from Kaggle
 The goal is to explore different modeling techniques, handle data preprocessing, address (or not address) the **class imbalance problem**, and evaluate model performance to choose the best approach.

 ## 📁 Dataset Description